 Our U-Pick garden is open to CSA members only (though your friends and family are welcome to join you!) and access is included in the price of your share.
 (If you have lots of friends/family not in your household joining you and wanting to harvest a lot for their households, there are sometimes additional charges for them.)
-Our official 2018 U-Pick hours are Fridays from 3 until dark, but members can come other times by appointment.
-We have a small U-Pick only garden, with the big focus on flowers.
-It also includes a mix of herbs, greens, and a few popular crops in the closer areas of the field, but we sometimes send U-Pickers around the farm to our main plantings, since it's easiest to grow some crops (like cherry tomatoes, beans, and peas) in big blocks in the fields.
+Our official 2019 U-Pick hours are Fridays from 3 until dark, but members can come other times by appointment.
+We have a small U-Pick only garden, with the big focus on flowers as well asa mix of herbs, kale and chard, beans, hot peppers, and cherry tomatoes, but we sometimes send U-Pickers around the farm to our main plantings, since it's easiest to grow some crops (like cherry tomatoes, beans, and peas) in big blocks in the fields.
 We use a series of large flags to show where crops are available to harvest.
 There is a bit of walking to get to the U-Pick fields.
 It's about 1/5th of a mile, so we recommend good shoes.
 Visitors may also want to walk further out to enjoy the fields and visit the animals!

 + Are you Organic?

-Hartwood Farm only uses practices approved for organic production (but is not USDA certified).
-Since we do follow all the rules for being certified organic, we are eligible to apply for certification, but at this point have not (we are contemplating applying for certification--please let us know if becoming certified organic is important to you!).
+Yes!
+As of 2018 we are certified organic!
 Our growing practices include NOT using synthetic chemicals while following management methods that protect and build the soil, provide a safe environment for our workers, and have little impact on the surrounding ecology.
 We do use organically approved soil amendments (things like raw limestone or rock phosphate) and some organically approved sprays for pest and disease control.
 We believe good, healthy soils grow the best-tasting, longest storing, and most nutritious crops for our family and our customers.
 For more information about our growing practices and for pictures of the farm, check out our ongoing blog HERE.

 + What if the share size/cost seems too much for my family?

-Share a share, try a monthly share (available at some times of the year, weather depending), or contact us to arrange alternate work/trade situations.
+Share a share, try a small share with friends, or contact us to arrange alternate work/trade situations.
 For many CSA members, a share can seem intimidating in the first year or two.
 We have found that members who share their shares with friends or family usually have a good experience.
 Often, one of the people splitting a share likes some vegetables more than others, so you can divvy things up easily.
 We welcome shareholders splitting shares, and are willing to help partner you with a share-buddy, but we can't split the shares ourselves at the pick-up.

 Finally, we understand that the current economy is tight, and welcome talking with potential members about alternative payment plans and options.
 We have set up a range of plans with members in the past.
 Call the farm to start the conversation!